SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 </div>
 ```

+> **PROTIP**</br>
-> **PROTIP**<br>When organising your tags, be mindful how often and for what reason you're wrapping those tags with a `<div>` as it can lead to a very serious case of what web developers call *divitis*.
+> When organizing your tags, be mindful how often and for what reason you're wrapping those tags with a `<div>` as it can lead to a very serious case of what web developers call *divitis*.
 Divitis refers to the over-use of the `<div>` tag for purposes other than what it's originally meant to do: *dividing* a page into meaningful sections.
 To avoid contracting the disease, consider fully whether a container `<div>` is really necessary, make full use of available HTML tags + CSS selectors, and if all else fails, reconsider your design choices.

 Let's assign the `.jumbotron` & `.jumbotron-fluid` class to the `.div`.
 Just like that, Bootstrap allows you to make a pretty appealing title for your page.